Advertisement

 6 / 6

-As soon as we commit to a diet, many of us pledge to give up unhealthy foods—even the guilty pleasures we love most.
-Don’t be so quick to go cold turkey on your favorite takeout order or bakery staple, though.
+As soon as we commit to a diet, many of us pledge to give up the rich, comforting foods we might love most.
+But don’t be so quick to go cold turkey on your favorite takeout order or bakery staple.

 “Anybody who feels deprived is not going to be successful in managing their weight or leading a healthy lifestyle,” Baranowski points out.

 The key to losing weight is consuming fewer calories than you burn.
-It’s possible to fit well-planned snacks, and even the occasional unhealthy indulgence, into a healthy weight loss plan.
-The key however, is keeping track of your calories.
-Research suggests those who log their daily intake, are more successful at losing weight than those who don’t.
+And it’s possible to fit well-planned snacks and treats into a healthy weight loss plan if you keep track of calories.
+Research suggests those who log their daily intake are more successful at losing weight than those who don’t.

-Work with your healthcare provider or a dietitian to determine how many calories you should be eating to slim down, and keep a log of the foods and drinks you consume.
+Work with your healthcare provider or a dietitian to determine how many calories you should eat to drop pounds, and keep a log of the foods and drinks you consume.
 Food scales are an inexpensive way to measure portions before filling your plate.
 A handy notepad or even a kitchen napkin would suffice as a food journal.

-You can also keep track of your meals with phone applications, like Sharecare, available for iOS and Android.
-Simply log your food and beverage choices, and the application will keep track of your daily intake.
-Here’s how it works.
+You can also keep track of your meal quality with phone applications, like Sharecare, available for iOS and Android.

 More On